The Hounds of Cuchulain Workout

 Max reps in 1 minute.

-• Rest: Long tabata format.
-20 seconds between exercises.
-Advanced and intermediate: No rest between rounds.
-Beginners: 30 secs rest between rounds max.
+• Rest: Long Tabata format — 20 s between exercises.
+Advanced and intermediate: no rest between rounds.
+Beginners: up to 30 s rest between rounds.

-• Obligation to meet: No quitting on reps during work period.
+• Obligation: No quitting on reps during the work period.

 1. Legs: Weighted jump squats.